'Somewhere between mesmerising and terrifying': ten of the weirdest musical instruments out there

-You wonder why so many people continue to pick up the violin and piano when they could be learning the hurdy gurdy or the hydraulophone.
-The world is vast and there are many bizarre instruments in it, some of which will take you to sonic places you never knew existed.
-Here are 10 of the weirdest musical instruments in the musical pantheon.
+Sometimes you can't help wondering why so many people continue to pick up the violin and piano when they could be learning the hurdy gurdy or the hydraulophone.
+The musical world is a vast and fascinating place, and there are many bizarre instruments in it, some of which will take you to sonic places you never knew existed.
+Here are ten of the weirdest musical instruments in the musical pantheon.

 Weirdest musical instruments